 Nestled between a river and soaring escarpment at the edge of Nairobi National Park, the Emakoko is a fabulous introduction to Africa.
 After just a few miles on the main road from the airport, you’ll hop into Nairobi National Park for a beautiful 20 minutes or so transfer to reach the property.
 Such an incredible feeling to be a few minutes from one of the largest cities in Africa yet feel like you are completely in the bush.

 We love the cozy décor, including overstuffed sofas in the lounge, dark wood, whitewashed walls and fireplaces throughout the property.
-You certainly won’t have this experience at one of the internationally branded chain hotels in the city center!
+You certainly won’t have this experience at one of the internationally branded chain hotels in the city centre!

-The Emakoko is owned and operated by Anthony and Emma Childs, who live on site along with their children.
+The Emakoko is owned and operated by Anthony and Emma Childs, who live on-site along with their children.
 They are always happy to help guests plan a perfect day in Nairobi, organize something special for dinner or just sit and have a sundowner together while watching the sunset over the park.

-Located near the city center, Palacina is another fabulous option for a hotel in Nairobi that feels just like home.
+Located near the city centre, Palacina is another fabulous option for a hotel in Nairobi that feels just like home.
 The rooms are spacious, with a sitting area, large porch, sleeping area and bathroom with shower and bathtub.

-The on site restaurant is fantastic; perfect for a late night meal if arriving into Nairobi late in the day.
+The on-site restaurant is fantastic; perfect for a late-night meal if arriving into Nairobi late in the day.
 And the décor is truly unique.
 The hotel’s sister company is a local interior decorating business, which explains the chic style throughout the property.

 Mornings on the porch of the Palacina, listening to the birds and enjoying a cup of fresh Kenya coffee is something we look forward to each and every time we return to Kenya!